 Considerations for evaluating the change and suggested solution

-- Include the appropriate set of stakeholders, such as procurement, software assurance, risk management, relevant experts, management (e.g., change requested by high visibility customer may result in a business decision to implement a change as opposed to volumes of end-users not seeing the problem), etc.
+- Include appropriate set of stakeholders, such as procurement, quality assurance, risk management, relevant experts, management (e.g., change requested by high visibility customer may result in a business decision to implement a change as opposed to volumes of end users not seeing the problem), etc.

-- Evaluate the impact on schedule and cost, including making and testing the change and regression testing the software.
+- Evaluate impact to schedule and cost, including making and testing the change and regression testing the software.

-- Evaluate the impact on other groups and resources, as applicable.
+- Evaluate impact to other groups and resources, as applicable.

-- Evaluate the impact on functions and features, interfaces, and system resource requirements.
+- Evaluate impact to functions and features, interfaces, system resource requirements.

-- Evaluate the impact on other baseline products, such as design, tests, documentation (traceability matrices are helpful here).
+- Evaluate impact to other baseline products, such as design, tests, documentation (traceability matrices are helpful here).

-- Evaluate the risk of making the change vs. not making it.
+- Evaluate risk of making the change vs. not making it.

-- Evaluate the size, complexity, and criticality of the change.
+- Evaluate size, complexity, criticality of the change.

-- Evaluate whether a change request is within the scope of the project.
+- Evaluate whether change request is within scope of project.

-- Evaluate whether a change request is needed to meet project requirements and/or goals.
+- Evaluate whether change request is needed to meet project requirements.

-- Evaluate the impact on performance, reliability, quality, etc.
+- Evaluate impact on performance, reliability, quality, etc.

 - Evaluate alternatives to making the change.

-- Include software assurance and software safety personnel in this review.
+- Include software quality assurance, safety personnel in this review.

-- Look for the potential creation of new hazard contributions and impacts.
+- Look for potential creation of new hazard contributions and impacts.

 - Look for potential modification of existing hazard controls or mitigations.

-- Look for a detrimental effect on safety-critical software or hardware.
+- Look for detrimental effect on safety-critical software or hardware.